Enum

 #define VkResolveModeFlagBitsKHR VkResolveModeFlagBits

-• VK_RESOLVE_MODE_NONE indicates that no resolve operation is done.
+• VK_RESOLVE_MODE_NONE specifies that no resolve operation is done.

-• VK_RESOLVE_MODE_SAMPLE_ZERO_BIT indicates that result of the resolve operation is equal to the value of sample 0.
+• VK_RESOLVE_MODE_SAMPLE_ZERO_BIT specifies that result of the resolve operation is equal to the value of sample 0.

-• VK_RESOLVE_MODE_AVERAGE_BIT indicates that result of the resolve operation is the average of the sample values.
+• VK_RESOLVE_MODE_AVERAGE_BIT specifies that result of the resolve operation is the average of the sample values.

-• VK_RESOLVE_MODE_MIN_BIT indicates that result of the resolve operation is the minimum of the sample values.
+• VK_RESOLVE_MODE_MIN_BIT specifies that result of the resolve operation is the minimum of the sample values.

-• VK_RESOLVE_MODE_MAX_BIT indicates that result of the resolve operation is the maximum of the sample values.
+• VK_RESOLVE_MODE_MAX_BIT specifies that result of the resolve operation is the maximum of the sample values.

 If no resolve mode is otherwise specified, VK_RESOLVE_MODE_AVERAGE_BIT is used.